tejas1904/UI-PRMD-Visualize-python-port/README.md

 * the paper contains code visualization of the movements written MATLAB which I found cumbersome use I adapted the the code and implemented it in python
 * for easy understanding of how the dataset is represented use this port
-* use it to convert the 2d dataset into a single cartesian cordinate represented data
+* use it to convert the 2 file dataset into a single 2D matrix of cartesian cordinates

 ## Requirements